 Black mulberries, in particular, are more flavorful and tasty than their fellow white, and red varieties.
 Their peak season is May through August, while the latter two types can be readily available until late spring.

 In the local stores, look for fleshy berries flavorful and heavy in hands.
 Avoid bruised, bleeding, and sunken berries.

-The berries have found their unique place in the kitchen, be it a simple mulberry pie, or somewhat, more complex mulberry wine.
-They, fresh or dry, are also sought after in a variety of dishes.
+The berries have found their unique place in the kitchen, be it a simple mulberry pie or somewhat more complex mulberry wine.
+They, either fresh or dry, are also sought after in a variety of dishes.

 Here are some serving tips: